unional/fixture/README.md

     // use resultFolder to write output file fs.writeFileSync(path.join(context.resultFolder, 'output.txt', '<some data>'))

+    // compare result and baseline:
+    // If test case is a file,
+    //   the file with the same namd in the result and baseline folder will be compared.
+    // If test case is a folder,
+    //   the whole folder and its subfolder in the result and baseline folder will be compared. await context.match()

-    // match compares file(s) in result folder and baseline folder await context.match('output.txt')
+    // match compares specific file in result folder and baseline folder await context.match('output.txt')
-    // can use wildcard
-    await context.match('*.txt')
-    // compare the whole folder (and subfolders)
-    // this is useful if you organize each case in its own folder await context.match()

     // if you are happy with the change,
     // use this to copy the artifacts from result folder to baseline folder